-- a rigorous curriculum and examination process (i.e. type and length of exam) - experience requirements, and - been issued by a reputable or accredited organization.
+- a rigorous curriculum and examination process

+- experience requirements, and

+- been issued by a reputable organization.

-Registered firms should recognize that some types of clients, such as seniors, may be particularly vulnerable to misleading designations.
+Registered firms should recognize that some types of clients, such as seniors, may tend to be vulnerable to misleading designations.
 If a registered firm permits their registered individuals to use designations of any kind, including those that suggest an expertise in retirement planning, registered firms must have procedures in place to confirm that those designations are not misleading.